NightMachinery/stochastic/coronavirus/model.md

 ## Guide to reading this

 I am sketching the structure of the model, and how they should be connected.
-As

 Some hints:
 * `Function` is any read-only function.